 Q. What is a Permanent Deacon?

 Simply put, a permanent deacon is a deacon who is not transitioning into the priesthood, hence the term transitional deacon.
-Just as all bishops are first ordained priests so to are all priests first ordained deacons.
-Yet not all priests are consecrated bishops and not all deacons are ordained priests.
+Just as all bishops are first ordained priests, so too are all priests first ordained deacons.
+Yet not all priests are consecrated bishops, and not all deacons are ordained priests.
 This answer is inadequate in explaining the vocation of the deacon in the Church.
 A deacon is cleric, a man who is chosen by God and ordained by the Church in the order of service.
 Hence, a deacon participates in the Sacrament of Holy Orders.
-In the last fifty years much has been written about the permanent deacon and not all of it is corrector helpful.
-In order to put the diaconate (the order of deacon) in perspective it would be best to look at three deacon saints through the ages of the Church: St. Stephen (the Apostolic age), St.Laurence (the first millennium), and St. Francis of Assisi (the second millennium/medieval age).
+In the last fifty years, much has been written about the permanent deacon and not all of it is correct or helpful.
+In order to put the diaconate (the order of deacon) in perspective, it would be best to look at three deacon saints through the ages of the Church: St. Stephen (the Apostolic age), St.Laurence (the first millennium), and St. Francis of Assisi (the second millennium/medieval age).

 What does one see in these small glimpses of the lives of Sts.
 Stephen, Laurence, and Francis?
 Men who are full of wisdom who gave their lives totally in service for Christ and His Church.
-The Second Vatican Council called for there institution of the diaconate as a permanent vocation for men called to this sacred vocation.
+The Second Vatican Council called for their institution of the diaconate as a permanent vocation for men called to this sacred vocation.
 It also allowed for men who are already married to be ordained a deacon with the consent of their wives.
-Some dioceses frame the ministry of deacon as a team ministry with his wife, it is not.
-Some look upon deacons as nothing more than a glorified acolyte (altar server), they are not.
-Some think that only part-time learning to become a deacon is needed, it is not.
-Let the examples of the saints above show us what a deacon is called to be: The eye of Bishop, who warns the faithful to be attentive to the holy mysteries, and looks after the distribution of the goods of the Church, men who are filled with wisdom and willing to give their lives for Christ.
+Some dioceses frame the ministry of deacon as a team ministry with his wife—it is not.
+Some look upon deacons as nothing more than a glorified acolyte (altar server)—they are not.
+Some think that only part-time learning to become a deacon is needed—it is not.
+Let the examples of the saints above show us what a deacon is called to be: the eye of the Bishop, who warns the faithful to be attentive to the holy mysteries and looks after the distribution of the goods of the Church, men who are filled with wisdom and willing to give their lives for Christ.